Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 From Melody Maker, December 14, 1968

-In its December edition, The Beatles Monthly Book fanzine gave more context about the project, in a long article.
-It also organized a competition for 100 tickets to be won.
+In its December edition, The Beatles Monthly Book fanzine published a long article providing more context about the project.
+It also organized a competition to win 100 tickets.

 The news that the Beatles are planning to appear on stage again has absolutely delighted every Beatles admirer.
 But their decision to perform in front of an audience once more seems to be a very sudden turn-about — a complete reversal of everything they have been saying for the past two years.